Submit request or call to make an appointment.

 Initial treatment of pulmonary atresia focuses on keeping the ductus arteriosus open with a medication called prostaglandins.
 The ductus arteriosus, a connection between the pulmonary artery and aorta, normally closes soon after birth.
 Keeping it open allows blood to keep blood flowing to the lungs.
 If the baby does not have a ventricular septal defect (VSD) or an atrial septal defect (ASD), an emergency balloon atrial septostomy will be performed.
 This will allow blood on the right side of the heart to get to the left side of the heart so it can be pumped out to the body.

 Your child’s pediatric cardiologist may perform a cardiac catheterization.
 In this procedure, the cardiologist inserts a catheter — a long, thin tube — into a large vein, threads it up to the heart and injects dye to see the heart’s structures.
-The catherization will allow the cardiologist to evaluate the pulmonary atresia, measure how much blood is reaching the lungs and examine the anatomy of the vessels around the heart.
+The catheterization will allow the cardiologist to evaluate the pulmonary atresia, measure how much blood is reaching the lungs and examine the anatomy of the vessels around the heart.

-Surgery will be needed to permanently create a way to get blood flow to the lungs.
+Pulmonary atresia surgery will be needed to permanently create a way to get blood flow to the lungs.
 One option is to surgically reconstruct the right ventricular outflow tract.
 This can be done by opening a connection from the right ventricle to the pulmonary artery with a valved tube called a conduit, or by patching the right ventricular outflow tract.
 Another option is a Blalock-Taussig shunt (BT shunt), a small tube used to connect the pulmonary artery and the subclavian artery.

 Another option is following the single-ventricle pathway with staged surgeries to separate the oxygenated arterial circulation from the deoxygenated venous circulation.
-Two more surgeries — the Glenn procedureand Fontan procedure — allow blood to flow through the lungs to pick up oxygen so that it can then be distributed throughout the body.
+Two more surgeries — the Glenn procedure and Fontan procedure — allow blood to flow through the lungs to pick up oxygen so that it can then be distributed throughout the body.

-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, is the leading provider of pediatric heart care in Louisville and Southern Indiana.

 The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute can identify the best surgical options for your child with pulmonary atresia.